 High-risk (risk level III) sex offenders

-There are two high-risk to re-offend sex offenders registered.
+There is one high-risk to re-offend sex offenders registered.

 Moderate-risk (risk level II) sex offenders

-There are 10 moderate-risk to re-offend sex offenders registered in Bellevue.
+There are nine moderate-risk to re-offend sex offenders registered in Bellevue.
 Additional information on moderate-risk sex offenders may be obtained from the King County Sheriff's Office.

 Homeless sex offenders

-There are seven sex offenders registered as homeless in Bellevue.
+There are four sex offenders registered as homeless in Bellevue.
 Homeless sex offenders register as "homeless," with Bellevue as a contact point.

 Kidnapping offenders